SentineLabs/AlphaGolang/README.md

         - Split from golang loader assist
         - Bruteforces discovery of missing functions based on the pcln table
         - Fixed some function name cleaning issues from the py3 transition
+        - Refactored to add improvements for Go v1.18 based on Akamai's Panchan!
+Thanks to Alex (CycleOfTheAbsurd).

  - ## Step 3: Surface user-generated functions
    <img src="docs/images/categorize.gif" width="600" height="550" />